App Settings

 App-level settings control Trinity's global behavior — preferences that apply across every project.
 Access them by clicking Settings in the sidebar's Hub section.

-The page is organized into four tabs: General, Git & Branching, AI Models, Membership.
+The page is organized into five tabs: General, Profile, Git & Branching, AI Models, Membership.

 General Tab